 For more information please contact the Centre on the number supplied.

-There are four opportunities to alight from the bus – at the New England Regional Art Museum, Aboriginal Cultural Centre, the Armidale Railway Museum, and the University of New England’s historic Booloominbah Homestead.
+There are four opportunities to alight from the bus – at the New England Regional Art Museum, Aboriginal Cultural Centre, and the University of New England’s historic Booloominbah Homestead.

 In between these stops, as you drive slowly past, you will be given the descriptions and history of many of the old and beautiful buildings that grace the City of Armidale.
 Some of the buildings that you will see include cathedrals and churches, private and public schools, historic hotels and public buildings, monuments and memorials.
 These buildings are all within viewing distance of the bus and your guide will tell you their entertaining and interesting stories.

 Bookings are recommended, the tour operates on donations.
 Not suitable for children under four.

 Contact the Visitor Information Centre on the phone number provided to make a booking.